-Summer is often associated with sunny days and warm weather.
-But for people with chronic health conditions, it’s a cause for concern.
-The season marks an increase in heat-related illnesses that can lead to severe injury or even death.
-Here’s how warm weather can exacerbate the most common medical conditions.
+Summer is associated with sunny days and warm weather, which are both pretty beloved by most!
+But for people with chronic health conditions, this time of year can be a cause for concern.
+The summer season marks an increase in heat-related illnesses that can lead to severe injury or even death.

 - Hot, red, dry or damp skin

 - Heavy sweating